orbeon/orbeon-forms-doc/Form-Runner-~-Persistence-~-Flat-View.md

 ## Introduction

-The Action editor allows you to implement simple actions in your form.
+The Form Builder action editor is an [Orbeon Forms PE](http://www.orbeon.com/support-services/professional) feature and allows you to implement simple actions in your form.
 The basic philosophy goes as follows:

 1. React to an event occurring on the form, such as the form being loaded or a user action.
 2. Call an HTTP or database service: